-I was convinced back whenever I was much young that no one was unlucky enough to lose 13 out of 15 football games but I proved that theory wrong.
+I was convinced back when I was much younger that no one was unlucky enough to lose 13 out of 15 football games but I proved that theory wrong.
 The year was 1985.

-I felt that I didn’t even have to know who was playing and that I could pick almost half of the games correctly.
+I felt like I didn’t even have to know who was playing and that I could pick almost half of the games correctly.
 Statistically speaking, just looking at the point spreads.
 Because I watched a lot of football back then and we all talked football I was sure I knew as much as anyone on the subject.
-The mid 1980’s were prosperous times.
+The mid 1980s were prosperous times.